awslabs/sagemaker-debugger/docs/xgboost/api.md

 parameter is specified in `params` or the [eval](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.train) parameter is set in [xgboost.train()](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.train), XGBoost computes the evaluation metrics for training and/or validation data.
-TornasoleHook will match the regex pattern of these evaluation metrics and provide them in a collection named `metrics`.
+SessionHook will match the regex pattern of these evaluation metrics and provide them in a collection named `metrics`.

 ##### Feature importances: feature\_importance